katungi/Runter/README.md

 # runter

-A concise way of making applications
+A concise way of making applications using a Flutter Like approach.

+The best of both worlds, React Native and Flutter.

 ## Installation